Hugo-W/Hugo-W.github.io/perso/projects/Compositionality/Project.md

 The idea, borrowed from the article mentionned above is summarised in the figure below.

 ![Temporal Generalisation](/assets/TGM_ADJ_NOUN_Fysche2019.png){width=75%}

+_10/11/2020_: So far, big fail at decoding only ADj vs NN in ERP and temporal generalisation (multivariate decoding for each lag)....
+Big Big Fail.

 #### Role of JJ: Verbal phrase vs Noun Phrase